arutz/typescript_course/basics/readme.md

 # About

-Example code for chapters 15-21.
+Example codes for chapters 11-25.